 Next Volunteer Gardens Work DayNo Events

-Work mornings and afternoons for 2017 are being planned now and will be posted soon.
-Thanks to gardeners who have already been out working (Nancy, Dale, Susie).
+Additional work dates for 2017 are being planned now and will be posted soon.
+Thanks to gardeners who have already been out working (Harry, Nancy, Dale, Susie).

 Email email@example.com to RSVP for the work day.
 We’ll contact you with suggestions on what to bring to keep you comfortable and productive.
 Newcomers are always welcome, including people who have never visited the Fellowship before!

 What to Bring to a Gardens Work Event

 - Yourself and family members old enough to focus with your supervision.*

 - Hat, work gloves, closed-toe footwear, sweat towel or scarf.